lwjohnst86/sasToolkit/README.md

 | word\]                                    | \</b\>             |
 | ' \&' (space, then \& at the end of line) | \<br\>             |

-Table: Quick tags to use when writing up SAS comment documentation, which can be converted to the html tags by using the `sasQuickTags.sh` in my [git `bin` repo](github.com/lwjohnst86/bin).
-These html tags are used by DocItOut when creating the documentation.

 Code within the SAS macro should always be indented properly and a new line should be started after the SAS semicolon ";" or if the code is